 Drawing their name from the Greek ἀρχαί meaning “source of action”, ARKAI channels the diversity of the world through genre-bending music and sonic exploration.
 Recent graduates of The Juilliard School, violinist Jonathan Miron and cellist Philip Sheegog formed ARKAI after meeting through the Artist as Citizen Conference, a gathering of young artists from around the country intent on using the arts for social change.
-Past engagements have included performances at The Met Breuer’s first commissioned sound-based installation: Oliver Beer’s Vessel Orchestra, Lincoln Center, Carnegie Hall, the Peace First Summit, the 92nd Street Y. ARKAI is a recipient of a Chamber Music America Ensemble Forward Grant, made possible with generous support from the New York Community Trust.
+Past engagements have included performances at The Met Breuer’s first commissioned sound-based installation: Oliver Beer’s Vessel Orchestra, Lincoln Center, Carnegie Hall’s Studio 57, The Peace Studio, and the 92nd Street Y. ARKAI is a recipient of a Chamber Music America Ensemble Forward Grant, made possible with generous support from the New York Community Trust.

-Jonathan Miron’s desire to connect with audiences of all cultures has inspired and taken him on an expansive journey to broaden his artistic palette – from collaborating with members of the Silk Road Ensemble, to appearing with Tony and Grammy Award winner Ben Platt at record mogul Clive Davis’ famed pre-Grammy party, to jamming with Grammy-nominated Cuban percussionist Pedrito Martinez at NYC’s 92nd Street Y. Passionate about arts management, Jonathan is the Program Associate for the Center for Arts Learning and Leadership at the 92nd Street Y serving over 16,000 students and teachers throughout the NYC area.
+Jonathan Miron’s desire to connect with audiences of all cultures has inspired and taken him on an expansive journey to broaden his artistic palate – from collaborating with members of Yo-Yo Ma’s Silkroad Ensemble; to appearing with Tony and Grammy Award winner Ben Platt at Clive Davis’ famed pre-Grammy party; to impromptu jams with Grammy-nominated Cuban percussionist Pedrito Martinez at NYC’s 92nd Street Y. Passionate about arts management, Jonathan is on staff at the 92nd Street Y‘s Center for Arts Learning and Leadership, serving over 16,000 students and educators throughout NYC’s five boroughs.